openbioscience/glossary/README.md

 - **enrichment (genetics, genomics).** A measure of how much more likely than chance a gene or other feature appears.
 See [this reddit post](https://archive.is/bBZ9V) for an example.

 ## F
+- **feedstock.** The raw material that supplies or fuels a machine or industrial process.
 - **fluorescence resonance energy transfer (FRET).**

 ## G